 The acid test will be when I take on the Bolder Boulder 10K foot race on Memorial Day.
 I joined a facebook baseball card group which compelled me to get out the boxes again.
 Now that I’m old, it’s time to let other people enjoy what i have and am selling and trading to lighten my load.

-I’m moving cards, autographs, comic books and other ephemera on ebay.
+I’m moving many cards, autographs, comic books and other ephemera on ebay.
 I’m converting the stuff that I no longer want into the few odd ball items I need to fill out some of my Yankees collections.

 It’s very liberating but very time consuming.
 I’m still challenged by collecting and enjoy thumbing through my collection – I feel like a kid again!